 Thermal residential energy use from the LEAP model is divided between each municipality based on that municipality's share of regional households in 2015.
-Thermal commercial/industrial energy use from the LEAP model is divided between each municipality based on that municipality's share of total regional commercial/industrial thermal energy use in 2015.
-See below for more details on the LEAP model.
+Thermal commercial/industrial energy use from the LEAP model is divided between each municipality based on that municipality's share of total

-- Current number of residential buildings: CCRPC ECOS Plan Population and Household Forecasts, EPR - o Growth rate between 2015 and 2050: 0.63% - Current number of commercial and industrial establishments: Vermont Department of Labor - Data were reported for each municipality, with the exception of Essex and Essex Junction, which are combined in the DOL database.
+- Current number of residential buildings: CCRPC ECOS Plan Population and Household Forecasts, EPR - Growth rate between 2015 and 2050: 0.63% - Current number of commercial and industrial establishments: Vermont Department of Labor - Data were reported for each municipality, with the exception of Essex and Essex Junction, which are combined in the DOL database.
 Data were reported for the two municipalities combined. - Growth rate of commercial and industrial establishments, 2015-2050: 2.23% - o This was the rate of commercial and industrial establishment growth between 2010-2015 - Average annual heating load of area residences: 110 MMBtu - Department estimate of the average square footage of conditioned residential space in the state.
 All else equal, higher average residence sizes than this will be associated with higher average area heat loads (and vice versa): 1,600-1,900 - Percent of residences in the state that were built before 1930.
 All else equal, a higher percentage than this in your area will likely be associated with higher average area heating loads (and vice versa): 26% - Percentage of residences in the State with 6 rooms or more.
 All else equal, a higher percentage than this in your area will likely be associated with higher average area heating loads (and vice versa): 50% - Approximate percentage of residences in the State with 4 bedrooms or more.
 All else equal, a higher percentage than this in your area will likely be associated with higher average area heating loads (and vice versa): 20% - Number of people per household in State.
 All else equal, a higher number than this will likely be associated with higher average area heating loads (and vice versa): 2.30 - Public Service Department estimate of the percentage of residences in the State that have been weatherized throughout the 2000s.
-All else equal, a higher percentage than this in your area will likely be associated with lower average area heating loads (and vice versa): 10% - Average annual heating load of commercial establishments in area: 695 - Current Natural Gas Consumption: Reported by Vermont Gas
+All else equal, a higher percentage than this in your area will likely be associated with lower average area heating loads (and vice versa): 10% - Average annual heating load of commercial establishments in area: 695 - Current Natural Gas Consumption: Reported by Vermont Gas - The number of homes using wood heat is calculated by breaking down the projected energy used by wood heat in the LEAP model, based on the average area residential heating load.
+The number of homes using heat pumps is calculated by breaking down the projected energy used by heat pumps in the LEAP model, based on the average area residential heating load.